k-isaacs/TOR-Browser-Threat-Hunt/README.md

 <h3>3.
 Reviewed <code>DeviceProcessEvents</code> for tor browser execution</h3>
 <p>
-The <code>DeviceProcessEvents</code> table was reviewed for execution of
-<code>tor.exe</code>, <code>firefox.exe</code>, and <code>tor-browser.exe</code>.
+Execution of <code>tor.exe</code>, <code>firefox.exe</code>, and
-The results show browser execution beginning at 2026-04-09T01:35:10.2222606Z, when
+<code>tor-browser.exe</code> was reviewed on device ki-stigs.
+The results show browser
-<code>firefox.exe</code> was first observed.
-Additional ProcessCreated events for
+execution beginning at 2026-04-09T01:35:10.2222606Z, when <code>firefox.exe</code> was first observed.
+Additional ProcessCreated events for <code>firefox.exe</code> and
-<code>firefox.exe</code> appear throughout the result set, along with execution of
-<code>tor.exe</code> shortly afterward.
-This sequence is consistent with the tor
+<code>tor.exe</code> followed shortly afterward, consistent with the tor browser and its
-browser being launched and then continuing to generate related browser and tor process activity after the initial execution.
+supporting process launching successfully.
 </p>

 <p><strong>Query used to locate events:</strong></p>